GFA-DIU/OpenSource4Impact/README.md

 ### What to consider when writing ToR

-- develop a product vision
+- develop a broad product vision
 - make clear which aspects about the software, its implementation or use are still unclear > derive from that: requirement to use a specific open source tool or to find an appropriate solution
 - methods: the more unknown the more agile is needed.
 Therefore, avoid to be too precise and details in the description of the wished features (the "how").
 Rather spend energy on identifying, understanding and re-formulating the user needs and use cases (the "why")
 - Assess the running costs of the software - hosting, maintenance, support, further development - for different options